EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Like in the "coap_oscore" profile {{I-D.ietf-ace-oscore-profile}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications.
 Besides, the processing of requests for specific protected resources is identical to what is defined in the "coap_oscore" profile.

 When using this profile, C accesses protected resources hosted at the RS with the use of an access token issued by a trusted authorization server (AS) and bound to an authentication credential of C. This differs from the "coap_oscore" profile, where the access token is bound to a symmetric key used to derive OSCORE keying material.
-As recommended in {{I-D.ietf-ace-oauth-authz}}, this document uses CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens.
+As recommended in {{I-D.ietf-ace-oauth-authz}}, this document recommends the use of CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens.

 The authentication and authorization workflow requires C and the RS to have access to each other's authentication credentials.
 In particular, C obtains both an access token and an authentication credential of the RS from the AS, while the RS can obtain the access token for C (and the authentication credential of C included therin) through different possible options.
 If the RS successfully verifies the access token, then C and the RS run the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{I-D.ietf-lake-edhoc}}, with each peer using its own and the other peer's authentication credential.